-Application Signature - Must be completed by Intercon nnection Customer I designate the individual or company listed as my Application Agent to agent for the purpose of coordinating with the Area EPS Operators or throughout the interconnection process. • I hereby certify that, to the best of my knowledge, the information prand that I have appropriate Site Control in conformance with the Interabide by the Minnesota Interconnection Process (MIP) and return the the DER has been installed. rconnection Process.
-I agree to Applicant Signature: Date: Please print clearly or type and return completed along with an v additional documentation
+Application Signature - Must be completed d by Interconnection Customer I designate the individual or company listed as my App agent for the purpose of coordinating with the Area E throughout the interconnection process. - I hereby certify that, to the best of my knowledge, the and that I have appropriate Site Control in conforman abide by the Minnesota Interconnection Process (MIP the DER has been installed. ce with the Interconnection Process.
+I agree to Applicant Signature: Date: Please print clearly or type and return completed d along with any additional documentation